atiti27/andriarilala-tina_rajaonarivelo_blog/README.md

 ### DB

-You need first to create a database.
+You need first to create a postgresql database.
 Keep the name, user and password on mind, you will need it for connection into the database you will create (see section .env.local below).

 ### Migrations